 PODCAST: Tailgating with Dave and Kevin

-PODCAST: It's game week!
-Daily Herald prep sports writers Dave Oberhelman and Kevin Schmit break down the top five DuPage County Week 1 football games on this week's edition of Tailgating with Dave and Kevin.
+PODCAST: What did we learn from Week 1?
+Daily Herald prep sports writers Dave Oberhelman and Kevin Schmit discuss on this week's edition of Tailgating with Dave and Kevin.

 Listen here on Google Play: Tailgating with Dave and Kevin